stephenkjohnston/stephen.codes/src/content/articles/cobol-basics-conditional-statements.md

 END-IF
 ```

 So why is COBOL verbose?
 As noted in my [Introduction to COBOL](/articles/introduction-to-cobol), 1950s languages favored math whizzes.
-COBOL flipped that with an English-like syntax that business folks uneasy with < (less than) or > (greater than) could use.
+COBOL flipped that with an English-like syntax that business folks happier with < (less than) or > (greater than) could use.
 One thing I didn't hit on in that article: COBOL wasn't the first to do this.
 An earlier language, [FLOW-MATIC](https://en.wikipedia.org/wiki/FLOW-MATIC), accomplished this, which our familiar friend, Grace Hopper, helped create as well.
 I've included a funny quote from her, which I found in the Wiki article, below:

 > "I used to be a mathematics professor.
 At that time I found there were a certain number of students who could not learn mathematics.
 I then was charged with the job of making it easy for businessmen to use our computers.
 I found it was not a question of whether they could learn mathematics or not, but whether they would. […] They said, 'Throw those symbols out—I do not know what they mean, I have not time to learn symbols.'
 I suggest a reply to those who would like data processing people to use mathematical symbols that they make the first attempt to teach those symbols to vice-presidents
 or a colonel or admiral.
 I assure you that I tried it."